percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    Stop slave SQL thread and wait to start backup until ``Slave_open_temp_tables`` in ``SHOW STATUS`` is zero.
 If there are no open temporary tables, the backup will take place, otherwise the SQL thread will be started and stopped until there are no open temporary tables.
 The backup will fail if ``Slave_open_temp_tables`` does not become zero after :option:`--safe-slave-backup-timeout` seconds.
 The slave SQL thread will be restarted when the backup finishes.

-.. option:: --safe-slave-backup-timeout
+.. option:: --safe-slave-backup-timeout=SECONDS

    How many seconds :option:`--safe-slave-backup`` should wait for ``Slave_open_temp_tables`` to become zero.
 Defaults to 300 seconds.

-.. option:: --scpopt = SCP-OPTIONS
+.. option:: --scpopt=SCP-OPTIONS

    This option accepts a string argument that specifies the command line options to pass to :command:`scp` when the option :option:`--remost-host` is specified.
 If the option is not specified, the default options are ``-Cp -c arcfour``.